 Mouthguards shield your teeth, gums, and jaw from damage in high-contact sports like karate.
 Mouthguards are not required, but many people recommend them, especially for full-contact sparring or competition.
 Mouthguards are made from plastic polymers, including vinyl, polyurethane, and thermoplastic.
 They can be molded to any person’s unique set of teeth by first being boiled (which loosens the material) and then biting into the guard (which will mold it to your mouth).
 Generic mouthguards can be bought for about $15, while more expensive ones can be customized prior to purchase.

 Nunchucks, officially called nunchaku, are one of the most popular weapons utilized in karate.
 Aside from the mainstream media promoting their use in martial arts movies, many karate participants learn how to wield nunchucks at some point throughout their time training.
-Nunchucks are categorized as a weapon, which means they are practiced by more experienced martial artists.
-Although they may not appear threatening at first, this weapon can be extremely effective for an athlete well trained to use them.
+Nunchucks are categorized as a weapon, which means they are mostly used by more experienced martial artists.
+Although they may not appear threatening at first, they can be extremely effective for an athlete well-trained to use them.

 Nunchucks can come in varying styles and materials.
 When first learning to use this weapon, it is smart to begin with foam nunchucks to avoid injury to yourself or others around you.
 After learning the basics for wielding nunchucks, many karate participants will upgrade to plastic, wooden, fiberglass, or even metal nunchucks.
-Prices for the weapon can start around $10 and rise to around $100 depending on the material, size, and quality.
+Prices for nunchucks start around $10 and increase to over $100 depending on the material, size, and quality.

 Punching bags are used for solo practice.
-They hone kicking and punching technique, providing resistance and life-size targets that can help simulate what it would be like to strike at live opponents.
-Punching bags are quite expensive, costing up to $200 and $300, but they can greatly improve your capacity for home-practice.
+They hone kicking and punching techniques, providing resistance and life-size targets that can help simulate what it would be like to strike at live opponents.
+Punching bags can be quite expensive, costing between $50 and $500, but they greatly improve your capacity for practice at home.

 Hanging bags are similar in almost all regards, except they require chains or ropes to be secured to a ceiling, and they cannot stand on their own.
-These two kinds of bags tend to be about 16in wide and 48in tall, providing a target roughly the size of an adult torso.
+These two kinds of bags tend to be about 16 inches wide and 48 inches tall, providing a target roughly the size of an adult torso.

 Karate is a sport most often practiced barefoot.
 By taking off your shoes before entering a Dojo, you are showing proper respect for the martial art, and committing to focusing on improvement.
 In addition, most dojos use padded floors that can’t tolerate shoe wear very well.